 Travelstart’s Top Tips

 It’s always nice to hear what those in the actual business of flights and travel have to say on the subject.
-So I think it’s great that Travelstart has put together a handy list of their top tips on Flying with Kids.
+So I think it’s great that Travelstart has put together a handy list of their top tips on flying with children.

 They also spoke to parents who’ve flown with kids about their experiences, and the tips they’ve picked up along the way.

 Travelstart has been our go to site whenever we’ve planned a trip.
-Just last year we found ourselves needing last minute tickets, so of course I was back on on the website searching “Cheap Flights From Johannesburg To Cape Town.”
+Just last year we found ourselves needing last minute tickets to Cape Town, so of course I was back on on the website looking for the best deals.
 We really like the convenience of being able to compare flights from different airlines all on one page.
 Give them a try when you’re planning to go on an adventure to a new place with your little ones.
 Where would you go next?

 Disclaimer: This is a sponsored post.